trezzuri/erpnext-docs/docs/en/accounts/opening-balance.md

 **The opening balance is the balance that is brought forward at the beginning of an accounting period from the end of a previous accounting period or when starting out.**

-This also applies when starting a new Company and would like your offline balances to be updated in ERPNext.
+This also applies when starting a new Company and would like your offline balances to be updated in SOMA.

 ## 1. Introduction